awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager.md

 The following requirements apply for using stream manager:
 + You must use AWS IoT Greengrass Core software v1\.10 or later, with stream manager enabled\.
 For more information, see [Configure AWS IoT Greengrass stream manager](configure-stream-manager.md)\.
-**Note**  <a name="stream-manager-upgrade-note"></a>
-If you use stream manager to export data to the cloud, you can't upgrade to AWS IoT Greengrass Core software v1\.11\.3 from an earlier v1\.x version\.
-When you attempt an OTA update, stream manager doesn't start and the update fails\.
-If you are installing AWS IoT Greengrass Core software for the first time, we strongly recommend that you deploy the latest version of the software\.

   <a name="stream-manager-not-supported-openwrt-para"></a>Stream manager is not supported on OpenWrt distributions\.
 + The Java 8 runtime \(JDK 8\) must be installed on the core\.<a name="install-java8-runtime-general"></a>